Responding to you

 As your teachers, mentors, colleagues and friends, we are passionate about healthcare.
 We strive to make a difference.
 We practice what we teach.
 Learn more about our staff and their achievements on our people page.

-We are based in the $148 million Medical Science Precinct in Hobart, but we teach everywhere.
+We are predominately based in the $148 million Medical Science Precinct in Hobart, but our reach is much greater.
 Medical students could end up at one of three clinical schools across Tasmania; Paramedicine students can study in Tasmania or NSW.
 We have a Psychology Clinic that offer free services to the community.
-We teach in aged care facilities, use the latest simulation technology including a model pharmacy dispensing unit and paramedic van, and we send our students all around the world to develop their skills and to learn among different health settings including Singapore, London, Canada and Cambodia.
-Find out more about our facilities on the campus page.
+We teach in aged care facilities, use the latest simulation technology including a model pharmacy dispensing unit and paramedic simulation vehicle, and we send our students all around the world to develop their skills and to learn among different health settings including Singapore, Malaysia, London, Canada and Cambodia.